 Butterfly

-This is a stroke where timing of the kick and the arm cycle are paramount.
-An inadequate butterfly technique can waste a huge amount of energy because of the double arm movement on recovery and propulsion, and the double leg kick.
-Practice makes permanent and the more efficient you can make this stroke the more power you will be able to generate where it is needed.
+This is a stroke where the timing of the kick and the arm cycle is paramount.
+An inadequate butterfly technique can waste much energy because of the double-arm movement on recovery and propulsion and the double-leg kick.
+Practice makes permanent, and the more efficient you can make this stroke, the more power you will be able to generate where needed.

 The arm cycle